ml-and-ds-papers-on-the-go/andre-ye.github.io/history/course-mechanics/week-7.md

     - Implies pressure.
   - Use of 'caste' implies a hierarchy.
 Where does Robinson place the 'factory girl' on this hierarchy?
 What does she determine to be a 'noble role' for women?
 This contradicts with previous discussion on the independence and joy of having work.
   - What is used by 'purity'?
+- **Generating a specific set of questions to launch critical inquiry.**
+  - Why beaten and pinched?
+  - Why impinge women's character and purity?
+  - Why say slave and overseer?
+  - Why a degrading occupation?
+- **Speculative answers.**
+  - Power: relationship between employment and sexual harassment or assault.
+  - Gender: women's morality and social standing counterposed to paid work.
+  - Language: metaphor of slavery for wages.
+  - Conditions: poverty, dangerous work, etc.
+- **Take speculation (potential idea) and check it against the text.**
+  - Does the speculative answer give us a greater understanding of the ideas?
+  - Are some answers more off-base?
+Do not sound or look right?

+## Four Stages of Critical Analysis
+- I observed 'beaten/pinched'
+- I asked 'but why is this so?'
+- I speculated 'power? employment? labor?'
+- I proved 'quotes from this or other texts'

 [Back to top](#)